ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 <br>
 <h2>Humanistic Framework</h2>

 These fields encompass markets, finance, economics, history, etc, any kind of field where the aim is to model decisions made by actor's.
-In this case, the nodes are actors and their edges are decisions.

-So, the key skill I believe is to put yourself in the perspective of an actor/entity and do this across all the different nodes/actors in a situation!
-Putting yourself in their shoes, examining their historical context and past actions.
-Then, the name of the game is to understand their perspective and predict what they would do next.

-This is basically just understanding history and current events.
+A node is an actor's decision.
+We can connect actor's decisions together via edges.
+One actor can have multiple nodes, since an actor can have multiplier behaviours across different contexts!
+And you can connect one actors behavior (node) to another actors behavior (another node)!

+So, the key skill is to understand a graph of multiple actors decision making, all at once, and see how it relates to each other.

 <blockquote>
 <p>My framework is built on two propositions.
 The first is that in situations that have thinking <i>participants</i>, the participants’ <i>views</i> of the world never perfectly correspond to the actual state of affairs.